Creating and Running a Phalcon Project

 app/config/routes.php

-and add a route to demonstrate Redis caching:php<?php use Phalcon\Mvc\Router; $router = new Router(false); $router->add('/', [ 'controller' => 'index', 'action' => 'index', ]); $router->add('/mysql-add', [ 'controller' => 'index', 'action' => 'mysqlAdd', ]); $router->add('/mysql', [ 'controller' => 'index', 'action' => 'mysql', ]); // Route for Redis cache demo $router->add( '/redis', [ 'controller' => 'index', 'action' => 'redis', ] ); $router->handle($_SERVER['REQUEST_URI']); return $router;
+to add a new route for Redis cache demo:php<?php use Phalcon\Mvc\Router; $router = new Router(false); $router->add('/', [ 'controller' => 'index', 'action' => 'index', ]); $router->add('/mysql-add', [ 'controller' => 'index', 'action' => 'mysqlAdd', ]); $router->add('/mysql', [ 'controller' => 'index', 'action' => 'mysql', ]); // Route for Redis cache demo $router->add( '/redis', [ 'controller' => 'index', 'action' => 'redis', ] ); $router->handle($_SERVER['REQUEST_URI']); return $router;

 1